The bacteria in your gut is a whole new frontier for doctors to understand.

 They measured this man’s gut microbiome before he went and when he came home.
 After just four days in this small village, his good bacteria went up by 20%.
 That’s a growth that’s unheard of in such a short period of time and impossible to obtain with a high-powered probiotic.

-What did this tribe eat that was so magical for the gut microbiome?
+What did this tribe eat that was so magical for the healthy gut microbiome?

 Berries, nuts, fats, and meat.